Al Jolson Home Page|His Works|Films|Jolson Sings Again

 Larry/Al meets Larry/Larry Shades of trick photography, here's a shot of Larry Parks playing Al Jolson meeting Larry Parks playing Larry Parks.
 Although history records Jolson as being less than totally happy about the portrayal, at least at first, the movie shows Al practically jumping for joy.
 As he is quoted in the movie, the exact facts of his life weren't important, just the general scheme of things.

-As with The Jolson Story, Jolson himself makes an uncredited cameo appearance in Jolson Sings Again.
-In this shot, taken as Larry Parks portrays Parks doing Jolson singing You Made Me Love You, Jolson himself can be seen wearing a gray fedora hat standing behing the camera.
-The full scene is on the above left, a close-up of Jolie is on the right.
-Even if you've seen the movie a thousand times, Jolie made sure that You Ain't Seen Nothin' Yet!
+Filming The Jolson Story As with The Jolson Story (see JOLSON LEGEND #1 on that page), Al Jolson is said to have made an uncredited cameo appearance in Jolson Sings Again.
+In this shot, taken as Larry Parks portrays Parks doing Jolson singing You Made Me Love You, Jolson himself has been said to be seen wearing a gray fedora hat standing behing the camera.
+The full scene is on the above left, a close-up of the areais on the right.
+Even though several knowledgeable fans through the years have made a case for it, close examinations of high resolution copies of the film now available cast serious doubt on this being Jolson.
+Jolson's Cameo

-Purchase Jolson Sings Again from Amazon.com
+Click images to purchase Jolson Sings Again from Amazon.com

 VHS